karthi-keyan-kk/FlaskProject/README.md

 # FlaskProject
-In this, we can add, delete, update the employee details in database using web application.
+<space> <space> <space> <space> In this, we can add, delete, update the employee details in database using web application.
 I used Flask framework to create this web application and connect with my database for that I used pymsql library.

 # Flask Library
 Flask is a web framework.
 This means flask provides you with tools, libraries and technologies that allow you to build a web application.
 This web application can be some web pages, a blog, a wiki or go as big as a web-based calendar application or a commercial website.
 Advantages of using Flask framework are: There is a built-in development server and a fast debugger provided.
 Lightweight.